humberto-ortiz/pelican-test/content/replicated-file-service-on-the-pr-nets-sciencedmz.md

 ## Tests

-To test the Tahoe-LAFS system in PR-NETS, I uploaded a 658MB file to Tahoe over wireless, downloaded the same file, and deleted a file share from one of the servers to simulate a loss of data.
+To test the Tahoe-LAFS system in PR-NETS, I uploaded a 289MB file to Tahoe over 10 GE, downloaded the same file, and deleted a file share from one of the servers to simulate a loss of data.

 # Results